logicalfarhad/BlockchainThesisImpl/README.md

 - Blockchain network
 - Backend
-- Front End
+- Frontend

 ## Blockchain network
-Quorum defined in the [blockchain/network/4-nodes-istanbul-tessera-docker-compose] (blockchain/quorum).
+Quorum defined in the [blockchain/network](blockchain/network/4-nodes-istanbul-tessera-docker-compose).
 It is a four-node network generated using the [quorum-wizard](https://github.com/ConsenSys/quorum-wizard).
 It uses the Istanbul consensus algorithm.
-#### Running Containers
-Bash scripts are provided to [start.sh](scripts/start.sh) and [stop.sh](scripts/stop.sh) the containers.
+Bash scripts are provided to [start](blockchain/network/4-nodes-istanbul-tessera-docker-compose/start.sh) and [stop](blockchain/network/4-nodes-istanbul-tessera-docker-compose/stop.sh) the blockchain network.

 Please note that, docker must be installed in the system to run the blockchain network.

 #### Starting the backend component